mtorpey/wooden-ships/2-basic.md

 6. Once a ship is captured, the victorious player opens a new column on his "log" sheet for the captured ship, copying all information (including damage) from the old enemy "log".
-7. The original crew is still marked on the ship\'s crew section of the "log".
+7. The original crew is still marked on the ship's crew section of the "log".
 The prize crew is kept on a separate sheet of paper.
 8. If for any reason a prize crew leaves, or is eliminated, the ship returns to the control of the original owner.